mrz-gh/MyXPs/HardwareTechnicalTips.md

   - .emac or .el , .org, .md, .tcl, .ini, .f

 - in SV, there is no built-in function to get thread ID when using fork-join
+- **Yes, SystemVerilog functions can be synthesizable in Vivado, but there are some considerations**

 - **Virtual** means it is not associated with any particular datatype.